 - Does the program require any special download or installation on part of the customer?

 Several websites having online tools require customers to change their setting or download special supporting software like JAVA or a full program to access services like screen sharing.
 This can worry customers and create a feeling of suspicion which will put them off the idea of cobrowsing.
 A cobrowser that is inbuilt within the website requiring no additional action on the customer’s end is the right solution and gives you much more than just screen sharing!

 - Will sensitive information be revealed?

 Online transactions have a reputation being open to scams and fraud.
 When a program exposes confidential information it can be dangerous.
-Co-browsing Software must retain the confidential information at the host machine and not transmit it to even a server.
-This level of privacy and security will reassure customer that no third-party can ever see their information.
+Co-browsing Software must retain the confidential information on the host machine and not transmit it to even a server.
+This level of privacy and security will reassure the customer that no third-party can ever see their information.

 - Is sharing of customer information unrestricted?

-In the older versions of the cobrowser, the entire customer information embedded in the host or customer end is sent as code to other participants or the server.
+In the older versions of the cobrowser, the entire customer information embedded in the host or customer end is sent as a code to other participants or the server.
 This means that the information can be hacked or accessed by others, which must be avoided.

 - Is the flow of information direct between the parties?